rhdatascience/GettingAndCleaningDataProject/CodeBook.md

 secondDataSet - A 10299 x 68 data frame.
 This is the same one as tidyOneDataSet.
 My interpretation here is that all the work the extract the mean and std variables, give descriptive names to variables should be used for the tidy data in part 5 as well.

 tidy - A 180 x 68 data frame containing the average of each variable for each activity and each subject.
 These values where obtained by using the aggregate function from reshape2 on the Activity and Subject variables.
 * Column 1 has the subject.
+This is an integer value from 1 to 30.
 * Column 2 has the activity.
+This is a factor with 6 possible values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.

 * Columns 3:68 contain the average of all the value for the corresponding subject and activity.
+These are numeric values.

 This tidy data is then written into the file .\data\merged\tidyData.txt using write.table and .\data\merged\tidyData.csv using write.csv.